Abdul-Sayed/angular-new-notes/notes.md

     }

 ### 2-way data binding (forms)
- Import forms module into app.module;
+ Import forms module into app.module or the module with the component using 2-way binding;
     import { FormsModule } from '@angular/forms';
     ...
       imports: [